Melia azedarach: Description

 The fully grown tree has a rounded crown, and commonly measures 7–12 m tall, exceptionally 45 m.

 The leaves are up to 50 cm long, alternate, long-petioled, two or three times compound (odd-pinnate); the leaflets are dark green above and lighter green below, with serrate margins.

 The flowers are small and fragrant, with five pale purple or lilac petals, growing in clusters.

 The fruit is a drupe, marble-sized, light yellow at maturity, hanging on the tree all winter, and gradually becoming wrinkled and almost white.

+Melia azedarach has a short lifespan, averaging about 20 years.

 Chemistry

-Italo et al 2009 and Safithri and Sari 2016 report flavonoids and phenols found in M. azedarach.
+Italo et al. 2009 and Safithri and Sari 2016 report flavonoids and phenols found in M. azedarach.